fssa-batch3/sesslyn.johnson__web_project/README.md

         2. Enter the required information such as email, and password.
         3. Click the "Login" button.
     * Expected result :
-        * Navigate to the Profile page.
+        * Navigate to the Seller Home page.

 UPDATE YOUR PROFILE :  ( COMPLETED )
 * Scenario 1: Successfully Update your profile
     * Steps :
-        1. Navigate to the Profile page.
+        1. Click the profile icon and navigate to the profile page.
         2. Click the edit icon in the right corner.
         3. Enter the required information such as contact, address, country, about .
         4. Click the "Submit" button.